BetterReadsNetwork/BetterReadsMonoRepo/README.md

 ## Notes:
-- the `client` and `server` folders are from Steffen's first iteration; they are iteratively being integrated into the `frontend` and `backend` folders respectively, and will be deleted eventually
+- the `client` and `server` folders are from Steffen's first iteration; they are iteratively being integrated into the `frontend` and `backend` folders respectively, and will be deleted eventually UPDATE: they have been merged with `frontend` and `backend`!!

 # MESSAGING TO DO
 - Prevent adding a chat when user is blocked.